Dirty Sexy Money

-Dirty Sexy Money is an American prime time drama television series created by Craig Wright.
-It ran on ABC from September 26, 2007, to August 8, 2009.
+Dirty Sexy Money is an American prime time drama television series created by Craig Wright that ran for two seasons on ABC from September 26, 2007, to August 8, 2009.
 The series was produced by Berlanti Television and ABC Studios.
 Wright served as an executive producer alongside Greg Berlanti, Bryan Singer, Matthew Gross, Peter Horton, and Josh Reims, with Melissa Berman producing.

 The series revolves around lawyer and family man Nick George, portrayed by Peter Krause.
 When Nick's father mysteriously dies in a plane crash, he agrees to take his position as the Darling family's lawyer, while trying to discover who committed the murder.
 The Darlings, the richest family in New York, constantly rely on Nick to solve their problems.
 Nick struggles to balance his morals and family life while dealing with the demands of the Darlings.

 Premise

-The series revolves around Nick George, whose whole life has been lived in the shadow of the Darling family, but as an adult he's leading a simple life as an idealistic lawyer, until his father's suspicious death.
-The wealthy Darlings of New York have asked him to take over his father's job as their personal lawyer, but the money that will allow him the freedom to be an altruistic do-gooder is only part of the picture.
-That same money pulls him into the dubious doings of the Darling clan.
+The Darlings are one of the most powerful families in New York.
+In the line of the Kennedys, they have the money, the power, the ambitions and a tendency to find themselves in impossible situations, to mess with unsavory people...
+If they had not Nick George, their lawyer, to save them, to avoid the front page of trashy magazines or, worse, prison, their decline would have begun a long time ago.
+Yet Nick, an idealistic lawyer, has long refused his destiny: to serve the Darlings.
+Before him, his father had given himself body and soul to this destructive family by becoming their adviser.
+Nick doesn't know if serving the Darlings is a chance or a sentence.

 Due to the cancellation of the show, the running plot line of the mystery of Dutch George will never be solved.
 Craig Wright told the Los Angeles Times that had the series lasted, Juliet would have been arrested after getting into a situation like that of Patty Hearst, later teaching drama at a boarding school in Connecticut, marrying the school's soccer coach and having kids.